EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/9f1c1044f364344eccf0cb5acb9fc14c2356dd05/Images/MiniGolfPlayer.png">
 </p>

 Oh, the collision detection is completely broken — balls don't often ricochet correctly off the walls, sometimes end up outside the course.
-You know, these little things are not terribly important when you're just protoyping a game.
-I mean these are solveable issues.
+You know, these little things are not terribly important when you're just prototyping a game.
+I mean these are solvable issues.
 But if for other reasons the game seems destined for the byte-heap, why bother?

 And so I bothered not for **MiniGolf**.
-As I mentioned, I would revist it later, in color.
+As I mentioned, I would revisit it later, in color.
 I am unclear as to why I did abandon this version and move on to experiment with new games.

 > When I get to the color version I can explain why that one was offloaded though.